ChrisZie/HugoSymphony/content/service/fundraising/_index.md

   - name: Implementation
     image: https://cdn.pixabay.com/photo/2016/08/06/15/09/computer-1574533_1280.jpg
     imagealttext: Registration
-    subtext: Naming and Hosting
+    subtext: Registration and Optimization
     description: We register, detail, and design superb profiles on all major fundraising and crowdfunding platforms where you currently have no profiles.
-For those platforms you are already on, we will optimize all of the content and design to align with the Design parameters.
+For those platforms you are already on, we optimize all of the content and design to align with the Design parameters.
     description2: Deliverable - Completed Profiles
   - name: Final Delivery
     image: https://cdn.pixabay.com/photo/2017/01/04/21/00/new-years-eve-1953253_1280.jpg
     imagealttext: Final Delivery
-    subtext: Website Presentation and Review
+    subtext: Finalized Campaign Presentation
     description: We reveal all of the new and improved Fundraising and Crowdfunding profiles across all of the major platforms.
 We walk you through the frameworks we have created for you and your team to know what, when, and how to engage with donors for the best result.
-We integrate any changes you may wish to have and complete all remaining technical tasks.
+Then, with your feedback, we integrate any changes you may wish to make and complete all remaining technical tasks.
     description2: Deliverable - Finalized Profiles and Posting Frameworks
   - name: Hand-Over
     image: https://cdn.pixabay.com/photo/2017/11/13/22/12/compass-2946959_1280.jpg
     imagealttext: Hand-Over
     subtext: Guides and Support
     description: We transfer all administrative IDs and passwords to you and provide excellent user guides to help your staff take over the administrative tasks of making sure the profiles stay online and current after we hand them over.
-That will not be the end though as we will provide you with ongoing support and strategic advice for any changes you may wish to make in your profiles and fundraising approach in the future.
+But that is not the end though as we will provide you with ongoing support and strategic advice for any changes you may wish to make in your profiles and fundraising approaches in the future.
     description2: Deliverable - Support Guides
 ---